-I’ve lived with Jake before and I’ve basically fucking lived with Mike on skate trips anyway.
+I’ve lived with Jake before and I’ve basically lived with Mike on skate trips anyway.
 It’s great, we’re all super close friends.

 Have things ever got tense on a filming mission with Jake and the drama has carried on into your home life?

-Not here but that happened when we used to live together because I was filming a part, I was younger and not being as aware as I should have been.
+Not here but that happened when we used to live together because I was filming a part, I was younger, and not as aware as I should have been.
 There was a couple of months where I wasn’t even considering that it’s his time too and I would bail on going skating at the last minute.
 He got pissed off – rightly so!
-I think there was an argument in the house but it got cleared it very quickly and we were cool, [laughs].
+I think there was an argument in the house but it got cleared it very quickly and we were cool [laughs].